Edinburgh JMCS: about the club

-The SMC considers the JMCS (all sections) to be a 'kindred club', which means that JMCS members have 'reciprocal rights' access to the five SMC huts scattered throughout Scotland.
+The Scottish Mountaineering Club (SMC) considers the JMCS (all sections) to be a 'kindred club', which means that JMCS members have 'reciprocal rights' access to the five SMC huts scattered throughout Scotland.

 Specifically, JMCS members can contact an SMC hut custodian directly, as individuals, to make a booking without going through the club secretary, or waiting for an official meet of the club.

 The Edinburgh JMCS also has similar arrangements with the following mountaineering clubs, giving JMCS members access to their club huts, at reduced rates (see the links below to find out the current rates).